ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/importance-of-data-size-and-quality/README.md

 ### Role of Data in Model Performance:

-Challenges with Small Datasets: When launching a new store, limited sales data can affect demand forecasting.
+- **Challenges with Small Datasets**: When launching a new store, limited sales data can affect demand forecasting.
 ShopSmart uses pre-trained models to mitigate this challenge.
-Leveraging Large-Scale Datasets: Analyzing nationwide customer transaction data enables accurate predictions for personalized marketing campaigns and optimizing pricing strategies.
+- **Leveraging Large-Scale Datasets**: Analyzing nationwide customer transaction data enables accurate predictions for personalized marketing campaigns and optimizing pricing strategies.
-Data Augmentation and Synthetic Data:

-Techniques for Enhancing Data: ShopSmart uses data augmentation to generate variations of product images (e.g., rotated, cropped) for better defect detection and employs synthetic data to simulate customer purchase patterns for new products.
+- **Techniques for Enhancing Data**: ShopSmart uses data augmentation to generate variations of product images (e.g., rotated, cropped) for better defect detection and employs synthetic data to simulate customer purchase patterns for new products.
-Examples and Use Cases: Synthetic datasets help predict the popularity of a new product launch, and augmented data improves performance in image-based product classification.
+- **Examples and Use Cases**: Synthetic datasets help predict the popularity of a new product launch, and augmented data improves performance in image-based product classification.

 ## Discussion Activity